modelica/ModelicaSpecification/RationaleMCP/0034/ReadMe.md

 ## Tool Implementation
 A prototype has been implemented in a development version of Wolfram SystemModeler.
 In the prototype, the type is named `__Wolfram_Ternary`, and the third truth value is named `__Wolfram_unknown`.

+The prototype is complemented with a collection of example models, provided in a separate repository: https://github.com/henrikt-ma/TernaryTest

 ### Experience with Prototype
 Although introducing a new built-in type is a change that ammounts to a large number of smaller changes, finding the places in a code base that need attention is easy due to the similarity between `Ternary` and `Boolean`.
 In a similar way, the implicit conversion from `Boolean` to `Ternary` is a feature that can be implemented by glancing at the handling of implicit conversion from `Integer` to `Real`.

+There are still a few examples in the collection that are not supported by the prototype.
+Fixing the the last examples is work in progress and none of them seem tricky.

 Regarding the application of this MCP to a new attribute called `visible` in the `Dialog` annotation, the proposed choice of Kleene logic certainly gets the job done.
 The default value of `unknown` which means _apply tool-specific rules for visibility_, a user can easily write a ternary logical expression to override the default in either way, and the expression may also evaluate to `unknown` in cases where the user doesn't want to fall back on the tool logic.
 Thanks to the implicit cast from `Boolean`, most uses of `visible` would probably be in the simple forms `visible = true` or `visible = false`.
 However, upon closer acquaintance with the Kleene logic, which still appears as the most natural choice for `Ternary`, it has been questioned whether this is the best way to model the absence of information, see [rationale](rationale.md#The-option-type-alternative).